 I hide love, while my tears reveal it…

-This short poem by Ibn al-Farid is exquisite in sound and meaning, and a favorite amongst Sufi singers: Translation: I hide love, while my tears reveal it and I try to kill it, but my passion revives itMy torturer is sweet-natured and delicate and all beauties are gathered in himIt is as if he is,…
+This short poem by Ibn al-Farid is exquisite in sound and meaning, and a favorite amongst Sufi singers: Translation: I hide love, while my tears reveal it and I kill it, but my passion revives itMy torturer is sweet-natured and delicate and all beauties are gathered in himIt is as if he is, in beauty,…

 Loving you has its nearness and distance

 Another beautiful poem by al-Shābb al-Ẓarīf, ‘Afīf al-dīn al-Tilimsānī’s son, chock-full of badī’, smooth and musical.
-I have both nearness and distance in loving you while yours is a beauty rare and wonderful You whose beauty seeks refuge in your majesty beware of the jealous eyes afflicting you If you are not my eye, then…
+I have both nearness and distance in loving you while yours is a beauty rare and wonderful You for whose beauty I seek refuge in your majesty wary of the jealous eyes afflicting you If you are not my…

 Anything but your beauty is forbidden to my gaze / The tale of my love for you is ancient